Read This First

 Prompt 4: How can I apply Annie Duke’s notion of “resulting” to my investment portfolio?

-The central claim is this: Applying Annie Duke’s concept of “resulting” to investment portfolio management can significantly improve how you evaluate the success of your investments and refine your decision-making process.
+In plain terms: Applying Annie Duke’s concept of “resulting” to investment portfolio management can significantly improve how you evaluate the success of your investments and refine your decision-making process.

 Just as with poker decisions, investment decisions should be evaluated based on the information and rationale at the time the decision was made, not solely on the outcome.